You are currently viewing 5 Things You Should Do Before Your Trip to Ireland

 Bicycles can be rented from a number of companies listed here.

-Itineraries to check out in other parts of Ireland include The Burren Loop in Co.
-Clare, a 160-kilometer (99 miles) around the Burren National Park, the Boyne Valley Scenic Loop, a 190-kilometer (118 miles) that starts in Drogheda, Co.
-Louth and ends in Meath, and the Causeway Coastal drive from Belfast to Derry, approximately 250 kilometers long (155 miles).
+Other places of interest that you could include on your travel itinerary include The Burren Loop in County Clare, a 160-kilometer (99 miles) around the Burren National Park, the Boyne Valley Scenic Loop, a 190-kilometer (118 miles) that starts in Drogheda, County Louth and ends in Meath, and the Causeway Coastal drive from Belfast to Derry, approximately 250 kilometers long (155 miles).

 2. Create a Packing List